illinois-cs419/illinois-cs419.github.io/_mps/mp2.md

 In [Lab 3](https://github.com/illinois-cs418/cs418CourseMaterial/raw/master/Labs/Lab3.zip), we will work on one possible approach to generating an indexed mesh structure.
 We will create a grid of vertices in the X-Y plane and traingulate them.
 You can use a Model transformation to rotate this flat terrain to position it however you want to kae viewing easier.
 If you use this as the basis for your code, you will then just need to set the z coordinates of the triangles according diamond-square algorithm to complete the terrain model.

-**Be aware that Lab 2 and Lab 3 both use an older version of the glMatrix library...you may need to update the code if you use a newer version of the glMatrix library**

 **Debugging Tips**
-Start by generating a small flat terrain (for example 3 vertices by 3 vertices).
+- Start by generating a small flat terrain (for example 3 vertices by 3 vertices).
 Use this to set up the view you want.
-Then, add in the ability to set the z coordinates of the vertices...do something simple like random heights.
-Then, work on implementing the diamond-square algorithm.
+- Then, add in the ability to set the z coordinates of the vertices...do something simple like random heights.
+- Then, work on implementing the diamond-square algorithm.
+- Be aware that Lab 2 and Lab 3 both use an older version of the glMatrix library...you may need to update the code if you use a newer version of the glMatrix library.

 ### Implement a perspective view of the scene ###